Visiting Peru In June

 The trekking season in Peru is booming in June.
 If you desire solitude, seek out alternative hikes to the Inca Trail, such as the Salkantay or Lares Trek in the Sacred Valley.

-Near Huaraz, the Cordillera Blanca and the Cordillera Huayhuash regions are home to some amazing high-altitude trekking that are more remote than Cusco area treks.
+Near Huaraz, the Cordillera Blanca and the Cordillera Huayhuash regions are home to some amazing high-altitude trekking that is more remote than Cusco area treks.
 If you’re not experienced at high elevations, you may want to book a trip through a guiding company to ensure you’re acclimatizing safely.

 If you’re hiking the popular trails, you’ll have a couple of options for minimizing overcrowding.
 Stay as close to the trailhead as you can the night before your trek.
 You’ll be able to get a headstart in the early morning to beat the crowds.
 Alternatively, you could check the tour companies’ transportation schedule to see when most big groups arrive at your destination.